jdsimcoe/churchdeploy/extensions/selectbox_link_field/README.md

 # Select Box Link Field

-- Version: 1.22
+- Version: 1.26
-- Author: Symphony Team (team@symphony-cms.com)
+- Author: Symphony Team
-- Build Date: 4th November 2011
+- Release Date: 22nd February 2012
-- Requirements: Symphony 2.2 or greater
+- Requirements: Symphony 2.3.2 or greater

 ## Installation

 1. Upload the `selectbox_link_field` folder in this archive to your Symphony 'extensions' folder.
 2. Enable it by selecting the "Field: Select Box Link", choose Enable from the with-selected menu, then click Apply.
 3. You can now add the "Select Box Link" field to your sections.

 ## Updating

 1. Be sure to visit the Extension page in the Symphony admin and enable "Select Box Link Field" so the database is updated accordingly.

 ## Usage